Video Conferencing - Applying Best Practices for Zoom Security

 Authentication profiles allow you to restrict the meeting to one of the following:

-Anyone logged into Virginia Tech Zoom is the most secure authentication profile.
+Need to be signed into Virginia Tech is the most secure authentication profile.
 If you have a non-VT guest speaker, you can add them as an exception.
-See Adding authentication exceptions (users)
+The participants added as an exception will receive unique meeting invite links and bypass authentication.
+See How to add authentication exceptions

 Meeting Registration